marklogic-community/RunDMC/CONTRIBUTING.md

 We use [xray](http://www.xqueryhacker.com/xray/) for unit testing.
 You can run the existing tests by visiting `/xray?dir=test` on your local app server with any web browser.
-You can also run xray tests from the command line: see the project page for details.
+You can also run xray tests from the command line using roxy:

+    $ ./ml local test

 The existing test cases are stored in XQuery library modules under `src/test`.
 You can edit those files to modify existing tests,